 Ground was broken in the spring of 1970 and the church began to take shape.
 A long driveway was cut in from Slocum Road, and a parking lot was laid out to the North section of the church.
 During the construction phase, Masses were held in the Bishop Stang cafeteria and the Dartmouth High School auditorium, as the parish awaited a consecrated space to celebrate Holy Mass.
 After months of anticipation, St. Julie Billiart Church was ready for occupancy.
 Bishop Daniel A. Cronin dedicated the new house of worship on October 11, 1971.

 Between 1980 and 1990, the parish census more than tripled to more than 2,000 families.
 The parish had already purchased a large parcel of land on the south side of the church, the former Poole property, in 1981.
 The house on that site was sold and moved, and in 1984 the upper parking lots were situated on a portion of that land.
-The Mary Garden was also constructed at that time.
+Our Lady’s Grotto was also constructed at that time.
 It was the last major project undertaken by the founding priest of St. Julie Billiart, as Father Hogan died on August 7, 1986.